Northern house wren: Breeding

 The nesting habits do not seem to differ significantly between the northern and southern house wrens.
 They usually construct a large cup nest in various sorts of cavities, taking about a week to build.
 The nest is made from small dry sticks and is usually lined with a variety of different materials.
 These include: feather, hair, wool, spider cocoons, strips of bark, rootlets, moss, and trash.
 The male wren finds dry sticks, which he adds to the nest.
 Once he is done, the female inspects the nest; but if she does not approve of the construction, she will throw any unwanted sticks to the ground.
 After this process, the female lines the nest.
 Nest cavities are usually a few meters above ground at most, but occasionally on cliffs as high up as 15 m and more at least in southern populations; they may be natural or man-made, often using bird houses.

-House wrens are feisty and pugnacious animals considering their tiny size.
+Northern house wrens are feisty and pugnacious animals considering their tiny size.
 They are known to occasionally destroy the eggs of other birds nesting in their territory by puncturing the eggshell.
 Females that sang more songs to conspecifics that were simulated by playback lost fewer eggs to ovicide by other wrens.
 Female bird song in this species is, therefore, thought to have a function in competition and is not only displayed by males.
 They are also known to fill up other birds' nests within its territory with sticks to make them unusable.